CenturyLinkCloud/PublicKB/Marketplace/Providers/marketplace-provider-guide-provider-portal-reporting.md

 ![EPP](../../images/EPPnew3.png)

-The company logo, content that is provided in the **Description** field and products that are available in the CenturyLink Marketplace are what the customer will see when clicking the company name in the Marketplace.
+The company logo, content that is provided in the **Description** field and products that are available in the Lumen Marketplace are what the customer will see when clicking the company name in the Marketplace.

 This is a sample of the customer view of your Company Information on the Marketplace: